Do you like to buy things used to save money? Keep reading to learn how to negotiate on Craigslist.

 For a few months after our son was born, I ran a little Craigslist flipping business.
-Working part time, I earned about 15k in six months.
+Working part time, I earned more than 10k in six months.
 Although I sold many different things (anything that I could buy cheap was fair game), I focused mostly on appliances.
-I got the idea from the man himself, Ryan Finlay over at ReCraigslist.
+I got the idea from the man himself, Ryan Finlay over at Tradeskills.

 I learned the ins and outs of negotiating and how to approach sellers so that you are most likely to walk away with a deal.
 It’s not hard, but you need to follow a few simple steps to get the best deal every time.

-How To Get The Best Deal On Craigslist
+How To Negotiate The Best Deal On Craigslist

 1. Research the item before you contact the seller